ipfs-inactive/research-bitswap/strategy-impl/strategy_prq.md

 Finally, we update the round-robin queue with the peer's current ledger (`receipt`).
-When peers are allocated for the next round-robin round, the weight set by the most recent call to `updateWeight` for each peer will be used in allocating peers.
+When peers are allocated for the next round-robin round, the weight set by the most recent call to `rrq.updateWeight()` for each peer will be used in allocating peers.

 ```{.go .lib}
 	tl.rrq.UpdateWeight(to, receipt)